 The Canon EOS-1D Mark III and the Olympus OM-D E-M10 Mark II are two digital cameras that were officially introduced, respectively, in February 2007 and August 2015.
 The 1D Mark III is a DSLR, while the E-M10 II is a mirrorless interchangeable lens camera.
 The cameras are based on an APS-H (1D Mark III) and a Four Thirds (E-M10 II) sensor.
-The Canon has a resolution of 10.1 megapixel, whereas the Olympus provides 15.9 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Canon has a resolution of 10.1 megapixels, whereas the Olympus provides 15.9 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Canon 1D Mark III vs Olympus E-M10 II

 The physical size and weight of the Canon 1D Mark III and the Olympus E-M10 II are illustrated in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.